ReDI-School/js-berlin-2020-spring/lesson7.md

 // we create an array using [] let emptyArray = [];

-// we put the values we want in these angled brackets
+// we put the values we want in square brackets
 // separated by commas
 let ages = [19, 33, 25, 40];
 ```